 Morris returned to Camp Polk and helped prepare the company’s equipment for shipment to the west coast.
-The company traveled by train to San Francisco, California, and were ferried, on the U.S.A.T.
+After the company was brought up to strength with replacements from the 753rd Tank Battalion and equipped with new tanks and half-tracks which also came from the 753rd it traveled west by train.
+One train carried the tankers while a second train following the first carried the company’s tanks.
+At the end of the train were a freight car and a passenger car that some of the tankers rode.
+When they arrived at San Francisco, California, where they were ferried, on the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
-On the island, they received inoculations and physicals from the battalion’s medical detachment, and those men who were found to have treatable medical conditions remained behind on the island and scheduled to rejoin the battalion at a later date.
+On the island, they received inoculations and physicals.
+Those members of the battalion who were found to have treatable medical conditions remained behind on the island and scheduled to rejoin the battalion at a later date.
 Some men were simply replaced.

 The 192nd was boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many of the tankers suffered from seasickness.
 Once they recovered, they spent their time breaking down machine guns, cleaning weapons, and doing KP.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a two-day layover, so the soldiers were given shore leave so they could see the island.